Picture of The JBL Flip 6 speaker while recharging.

 The Problem

-The AC or car adapter for the Flip 6 may not output any energy because it is not receiving any to begin with.
-This can happen due to a defective circuit, tripped breaker, blown fuse, faulty wiring, power failure, and similar issues.
+The charger adapter may not output any energy because it is not receiving any to begin with.
+This can happen due to a defective circuit or a tripped breaker.
+A blown fuse, faulty wiring, or general power failure, could also be the cause.

 The Fix

 Check that your outlet has power by plugging in a test light or other device.
-Then, reset circuit breakers if tripped, and if the outlet has a light switch that controls it, then be certain that that switch is in the ON position.
-Or, simply try a different outlet.
+Then, reset circuit breakers if tripped.
+And if the outlet has a light switch that controls it, then flip that switch ON.
+Or simply try a different outlet.

-2. The USB Adapter is Broken or Too Small
+2. The USB Adapter is Defective or Too Small

 The Problem

-This issue can also happen because the adapter is outputting SOME but not FULL amperage to fully recharge the speaker, even though its receiving power from the outlet.
+This issue can also happen because the adapter is outputting SOME but not ENOUGH amperage.

 Now as these adapters age, their output energy can fall off over time.
 So this power supply might not deliver the correct amount if it is very old.
-So you may see the speaker’s battery status gauge start flashing white, but never go dark, as you would normally see when correct charging finishes.
-Please note that this speaker needs 3 amps at 5 volts (15 watts) from the power supply to fully recharge in the specified time of 2.5 hours.
-Yet charging will likely not go as fast as we hope if the charger does not deliver on these requirements.
+So you may see the speaker’s battery gauge start flashing white.
+But it never goes dark, as you would expect it to do when charging finishes.
+Note that this speaker needs 3 amps at 5 volts (15 watts) to recharge in the 2.5 hours spec time.
+Yet charging will likely happen more slowly if the charger does not deliver on these specs.

 The Fix

-The solution is to replace the adapter, preferably one that has a USB-C plug and delivers at least 5 volts at 3 amps).
-Most common USB-C power supplies meet these power requirements.
-But check and be clear that the one you plan to buy definitely does.
+Replace the adapter.
+Get one with a USB-C plug that delivers at least 5 volts at 3 amps.
+Most common USB-C chargers meet these requirements.
+But be clear that the one you plan to buy definitely does.

-3. The USB-C Cable Being Too Long, Too Thin, or is Broken Can Cause Charging Issues
+3. The USB-C Cable Being Too Long, Too Thin, or is Faulty Can Cause Charging Issues

 The Problem